 If a crop factor is 1.6 then the full frame sensor is 1.6 times longer diagonally compared to the crop sensor version.

-Full frame sensor for Canon: 36mm x 24mm
+- Full frame sensor size for Canon: 36mm x 24mm

-Here is a list of common crop factors for different devices.
+Here’s a list of common crop factors for different camera brands:

 - Canon EF-S / EF-M = 1.6x